tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

   * **Answer** Interactive visualizations take data analysis, exploration, and reporting to the next level by providing opportunity for on-the-fly data changes and manipulations.
 One user can zoom in to see just a segment of hte data, while another user can zoom out to get a holistic, comprehensive view.
 Coding changes are not necessary.

   * **Answer** Matplotlib and Pandas Plot API are valuable, but the static plots make it difficult to analyze data at different levels of granularity.
 When working with static plots, underlying data needs to be manipulated in order for any change to take place on the visualization.
-Interactive visualizations allow for users to change the data being displayed by filtering, zooming, paning, etc.
+Interactive visualizations allow for users to change the data being displayed by filtering, zooming, panning, etc.

 If time remains, emphasize one last time the importance of interactive visualizations.